narwhalacademy/zebra-crossing/README.md

 - **Turn on the extra layer of pin code protection** and prevent others from logging in with your phone number.
   - `Settings → Account → Signal PIN`
   - `Settings → Account → Registration Lock: On`
+- **Hide your messages from your phone's app switcher** (so your messages aren't accidentally exposed to other apps) by turning on `Screen Security`:
+  - `Settings → Privacy → Hide Screen in App Switcher`

+- **Hide your messages from Microsoft Windows' Recall feature.**
+  - The Signal desktop app hides them by default, but double check by going to `Settings → Privacy → Screen Security`.

+- **Stop messages from showing up in notification boxes.**
+  - `Settings → Notificataions → Notifications Content: Show → No Name or Content`

 ###### Telegram